THE CHRISTCHURCH TOWN HALL.

 Visible concrete elements including floors, walls and beams requiring repairs could not have any mechanical or aggressive grinding undertaking on them or a coating applied to disguise the repair, so extensive sampling using various repair techniques were undertaken in conjunction with the architect and the heritage team.
 Another challenge was to repair badly damaged concrete spalling throughout the building, and again methods had to be developed to restore the integrity and the texture of the heritage finish.

-An estimated 4500 sq. meters of carbon fibre and anchoring rods were installed, with up to five layers running alternative directions.
+An estimated 4500 sq. meters of seismic strengthening materials, such as carbon fibre and anchoring rods were installed, with up to five layers running alternative directions.
 These were installed in the roof structure of the James Hay Theatre and The Main Auditorium, and beams throughout the interior.